 Remember, SGUL researchers can also take advantage of some ‘read and publish’ deals, which means SGUL corresponding authors can publish open access at no extra charge in some journals.
 These include many Wiley and Springer titles.
 Please see our Paying Open Access Fees web page for more information.

 For more information, please refer to the frequently asked questions and the guidelines to open access in scientific publications and research data in Horizon 2020 (PDF).

-For assistance with grant applications for H2020, please contact the Research Operations Manager (International) in the JREO, or email the open access team.
+For assistance with grant applications for H2020, please contact the Research Operations Manager (International) in the Joint Research & Enterprise Services team.
+For enquiries about open access, please email the open access team.